mountaineerbr/shellChatGPT/man/README.md

 “`chatgpt;sh -cc .[_prompt_name_]`”.
 This loads the prompt file unless instruction was set with command line options.

-In multi-turn interactions, prompts prefixed with a single colon “*:*” are appended to the current request buffer as user messages without making a new API call.
-Conversely, prompts starting with double colons “*::*” are appended as instruction / system messages. <!-- [DEPRECATED] For text cmpls only, triple colons append the text immediately to the previous prompt without a restart sequence. -->

 To insert the current date and time to the instruction prompt, set command line `option --time`.